jcurve/jcurve-internal-docker-api-test/README.md

 *Since I have postgres and redis already running, docker compose doesn't want to start containers mapping to those ports.
 I guess we just choose some specific ports and run with those.*

+**My server run is failing with "server is already running.
+Check /api/tmp/pids/server.pid."
+Help?**

+*Not sure if this will still happen when we set up with passenger so haven't looked into a permanent fix.
+For now, just `rm sweet_app/api/tmp/pids/server.pid`*